Tax Issues Faced by Pilots & Transportation Employees

 A “tax home” is typically the place where the taxpayer’s regular place of business is located.
 If there is more than one regular place of business, the taxpayer’s “tax home” is the taxpayer’s principal place of business.

-Where is A Tax Home?
+Where is the Tax Home?

 Tucker believed that his tax home was in Dallas, as that is where his supervisor was located.
 If this was true, Tucker would have been traveling from his residence to his work in Dallas, and then from his work in Dallas to Chicago.
 The expenses associated with the later segment may have been tax deductible.